Easter Favourite’s Simple Hot Cross Buns Recipe that the whole family will love.

-These hot cross buns are made with sultanas so you know they’ll be a hit with the kids.
+These Hot Cross Buns are made with sultanas so you know they’ll be a hit with the kids (although you can always leave them out without adjusting other quantities).
 But unlike many hot cross bun recipes, this one doesn’t contain any mixed peel (which tends to make the little ones turn up their nose!).
-I like to make my hot cross buns in two separate baking tins with 6 buns in each.
+I like to make my Hot Cross Buns in two separate baking tins with 6 buns in each.
 This allows plenty of room for spreading and also makes it really easy to remove them from the tin.
 Once the buns have been cooked and cooled, you can freeze them in individual portions.
 Enjoy!

 Hot Cross Bun Ingredients

 For the buns:

 - 1 tsp ground cinnamon

 - 1/2 tsp salt

 - 1 egg, beaten lightly